pikaapocket/plant-humanities/mulberry/README.md

 <param ve-image
 	   src="wc:Morus alba-leaves.jpg"
 	   caption="This is the first image I want to display.">
+<param ve-image
+	   src="wc:Morus bombycis D250404 b.jpg"
+	   caption="This is the second image I want to display.">

 [^1]: J. H. Cobb, *A Manual Containing Information Respecting the Growth of the Mulberry Tree, with Suitable Directions for the Culture of Silk.
 In Three Parts* (Boston: Carter, Hendee, and Babcock, 1833), 13.
 [^2]: Cobb, *A Manual Containing Information.*